less stress

 The office clock is showing three o'clock.

 Sometimes we overlook the most beautiful moments in everyday life with our child because we believe we have to get everything done immediately.
-Instead, we could let go of the stress and take time together for a conversation or a small activity like a dice game, free from time pressure and without distractions from our phone.
+Instead, we could let go of the stress and take time together for a conversation or for a walk, free from time pressure and without distractions from our phone.

 More time instead of rush